 The GDPR is a new European framework for data protection, replacing the outdated 1995 data protection directive.
 According to the EU’s GDPR website, the legislation was created to “harmonize” data privacy laws in Europe and offer more protection and rights to individuals.
 The GDPR will bring large changes for the public, businesses and any organization that handles personal information.

-After more than four years of discussion, the GDPR was adopted by European Parliament and the European Council in April 2016.
+After more than four years of discussion, the GDPR was adopted by the European Parliament and the European Council in April 2016.
 Both regulation and directive were published at the end of that month.

 How will GDPR impact my business?

-The GDPR will require businesses to implement technical and organizational measures to ensure its requirements.
+The GDPR will require businesses to implement technical and organizational measures to ensure their requirements.
 Privacy will be at the forefront of the new regulations, and businesses will need mechanisms that guarantee the security of their customer and employee data.

-This could mean, identifying which services does your company use, and whether they handle customer and employee personal data.
-To name a few, backup services, cloud solutions and remote servers will need to have proper security mechanisms in place.
+This could mean, identifying which services does your company use and whether they handle customer and employee personal data.
+To name a few, backup services, cloud solutions, and remote servers will need to have proper security mechanisms in place.